yeeegem/doctrine2-nestedset/README.markdown

 Doctrine2 NestedSet
 ===================

-This Doctrine2 extension implements the nested set model (modified pre-order tree traversal algorithm) for Doctrine2.
+This Doctrine2 extension implements the nested set model with embedded level for each node (modified pre-order tree traversal algorithm) for Doctrine2.
 This allows storing hierarchical data, a collection of data where each item has a single parent and zero or more children, in the flat tables of a relational database.
 For more